joaquinrovira/FaaS/API_DOCS/functions/get.md

 # Get function details

-Get the details of a given users' function.
+Get the details of a given user's function.
 Responds with an object with two parameters `f_name` and `src`.

 - `f_name` is the same function name as requested.
 - `src` is the source code of the function.